emma-wilson/syrf_userguide/stage-settings.md

 - All studies require annotation, but screening is optional
 - All studies require both screening and annotation

+![Stage Options](/figs/Fig_stage_options_NEW.png)

 Read more about these options in [Stages.](../stages.html)

-![Stage Options](/figs/Fig_stage_options_NEW.png)

 ### Annotation
 If annotation is selected, multiple options are presented.

 __Required Annotators per Study__ - Project administrators can adjust the “required annotators per study” for their project.
 This represents the number of independent reviewers who can annotate each study.
 Adjust the number in the input box by using the arrows or simply type a number.
 This input box only accepts whole numbers.
 We recommend two independent reviewers annotate each study in your systematic review, this is typically required for publication in scientific journals, and this is the default option.
-For student projects or other projects where two independent reviewers are not required to annotate each study, it is an option to decrease the number of reviewers.
+For student projects or other projects where two independent reviewers are not required to annotate each study there is an option to decrease the number of reviewers.

 ![Required Annotators per Study](/figs/Fig_Stage-Advanced-settings-annotation-settings_NEW.png)

 __Limit Incomplete Sessions__ - Project administrators can now limit how many annotation sessions with the status “in progress” each reviewer on their project can have.
 When a reviewer reaches this limit, they will not be able to begin annotation of further studies without completing annotations on these "in progress" or saved studies.
 Therefore this number is the maximum number of "in progress" or studies with incomplete annotations a reviewer can have saved.
 Adjust the number in the input box by using the arrows or simply type a number.
 This input box only accepts whole numbers.
 Currently, by default, this option is ticked and the limit is set to 100 studies.
 To reduce the number of annotation sessions a reviewer can have in progress at one time, reduce the number.

 ![Limit Incomplete Sessions](/figs/Fig_Stage-Advanced-settings-maximum-incomplete-sessions_NEW.png)